-Calling an Australian tree fern (Sphaeropteris cooperi, also known as Cyathea cooperia) a houseplant is a bit like calling a leopard a housecat—in their native habitats, these plants grow to 40 feet or more, easily too large for most indoor growing situations, except for the largest of greenhouses.
-But they deserve inclusion because of their sheer beauty.
+Calling an Australian tree fern (Sphaeropteris cooperi, also known as Cyathea cooperia) a house plant is a bit like calling a leopard a house cat—in their native habitats, these plants grow to 40 feet or more and, while easily too large for most indoor growing situations except for the largest of greenhouses, they deserve inclusion because of their sheer beauty.
 These majestic ferns have curled fronds that emerge from the central leaf crown; individual fronds generally reach four or five feet or as much as 20 feet in outdoor plantings.
 A well-grown tree fern is a fast-growing plant, and will likely outgrow its space within a few years.

-By spores.
-Propagation is typically left to growers.
+Propagation happen via spores and is typically left to growers.

 Repot annually into larger pots with fresh, free-draining potting soil.
 When the plant reaches the maximum size allowed by the growing space, stop repotting to slow growth.
 Eventually, it will likely outgrow both the pot and the room.

 The plant sold as an Australian tree fern is typically a Cyathea cooperi.
 There are, however, about one thousand different kinds of tree ferns, all found in tropical or subtropical settings.
 The New Zealand or Tasmanian tree fern is closely related, but the species is actually Dicksonia antarctica.
 This plant tends to have a narrower crown than the Australian tree fern but has similar growth requirements.